Harshith-1729/H-Field-Model/README.md

 # H-Field-Model

-This repository contains the **LaTeX source** for the **Hyparxis Field Model**, a covariant scalar–tensor framework with an informational order parameter and screening mechanisms.
+This repository contains the **PDF source** for the **Hyparxis Field Model**, a covariant scalar–tensor framework with an informational order parameter and screening mechanisms.

 ## Overview